rohanmahy/mls-oob-aad/draft-mahy-oob-aad.md

 Consists of:

 - a `oob-aad` extension type.
-This specification cannot be a "safe" extension according to {{I-D.ietf-mls-extensions}} since it requires the MLS stack to modify its behavior outside of the concept of the specific components it also defines.
+This specification cannot be a "safe" extension according to {{!I-D.ietf-mls-extensions}} since it requires the MLS stack to modify its behavior outside of the concept of the specific components it also defines.
 The presence of the `oob-aad` extension type in the GroupContext means that all members of the group support the extensions and that if an out-of-band AAD component is signaled, the members of the room will include its actual value in Out-Of-Band AAD, without communicating it in the `authenticated_data`.
 - an `default-oob-aad-component` component type.
 When present in the `app_data_dictionary` in the GroupContext
 - an `as-needed-oob-aad-component` component type.
   - When present in the `app_data_dictionary` in the GroupContext it enumerates OOB AAD that can be signaled on a per-message basis.